tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/reactive-programming.md

 {{% summary %}}

-This building block introduces the concept of `reactive programming` in Shiny, key to developing dynamic, interactive web applications.
+This article introduces the concept of `reactive programming` in Shiny, key to developing dynamic, interactive web applications.
 We have discussed the following concepts:

 - `Reactive Programming`: Creates a dynamic link between user inputs and outputs, automatically updating outputs when inputs change.
 - Components of `Reactivity`: Consists of `reactive sources` (user inputs), `reactive conductor`s (data processing expressions), and `reactive endpoints` (UI elements that update in response to changes).
 - Use of `Observers`: Implements observers in Shiny for immediate actions based on changes in reactive inputs, like updating UI or triggering events.
 - Reactivity Visualization with `Reactlog`: Utilizes the reactlog package to trace and visually represent the interactions and flow of reactivity within the application.

-In the next building block of the series, we will dive into [modules](/shiny/modules).
+In the next article of the series, we will dive into [modules](/shiny/modules).

 {{% /summary %}}